Brugg: The Old Town

-Directly next to the church stands the Latin school.
-Its three-story building, finished in a baroque style and completed around 1638–40, is also a part of the town's defenses, with its back wall integrated into the town's defensive barrier.
-The front façade is covered by a brilliant and rare humanistic mural of allegorical female figures representing theology and the seven liberal arts (grammar, rhetoric, logic, arithmetic, geometry, astronomy, and music).
+Next to the town church stands the Latin school.
+Its a three-story building, built in a baroque style and completed around 1638–40.
+It is also a part of the town's Defence, as its back wall is attached to the town's defensive barrier.
+The front façade is covered by a rare humanistic mural of allegorical female figures representing theology and the seven liberal arts (grammar, rhetoric, logic, arithmetic, geometry, astronomy, and music).
 The cartouches under the window ledges are adorned with Biblical dictums in German, Latin, Greek, and Hebrew.

 In the southeastern area of the old town is the Hofstatt, the town's only large open square.
 The Zeughaus (Armory), completed in 1673, is located on the square's northern side.
 The baroque structure stands out into the alley with its protruding tower topped by a bulbous dome (an architectural design that is rarely encountered in the German-speaking section of Switzerland).
 The southern side of the Hofstatt is flanked by the dominant Salzhaus (Salt House), which was completed in 1732, and was used to store salt until the middle of the 19th century.
 Other than the attic space, the building is composed entirely of one large room with twelve supporting pillars.

 Most of the old town's homes have been simply maintained.
 They originate primarily from the period between the sixteenth and 18th centuries and were constructed in gothic as well as baroque styles (some with rococo ornamentation).
 Mentionable are the Bürgerasyl, a hospital completed in 1747; the Landschreiberei der Vogtei Schenkenberg (Registry of the Bailiwick of Schenkenberg) completed in 1606; the Kornhaus (Grain House) completed in 1697; the house Roter Bären (Of the Red Bear) completed in 1750; and the house Hirschen (Deer), which was constructed around the year 1750.
 The Zimmermannhaus (Carpenter House) on the northern bank is also worth mention and is partially of neo-classical design.